rkiko/AC_Agulhas_eddy_2021/README.md

 This script is similar to an02, but it takes the new function in paruvpy which have been updated on 2021-10-15.
 It then plots the MiP, Map time series expressed as (i) number of particles (ii) mgC/m3, and the flux time series.
 MiP, MaP, and Flux data are filtered with savgol function and then temporally and spatially interpolated

+\
+an09

+I compute the oxygen variation at different density values in order to compute the respiration rate along these isopycnals.
+I then transform each density value into a depth value by considering all the depths corresponding with this density value for all the profiles, and by doing the mean value.